 For example, think about your About page.
 You might want to use it to tell your story and build trust with your visitors.
 But – if it ranks on mobile for [your business location] – you need to either create a location page or revise your About page to include location right at the top.

 Because if someone is searching for [your business location] on their mobile device – they want that information *now* without scrolling or dealing with your story.

 Identify Successful Keyword Footprints

-When you are scoping new content opportunities, you can use Search Analytics to figure out entire classes of content that do well.
+When you are scoping new content opportunities, you can use Search Performance to figure out entire classes of content that do well.

-Instead of looking for 1 or 2 striking distance keywords, search Search Analytics for keyword footprints like “how to” or “why” or any sort of broad keyword.
+Instead of looking for 1 or 2 striking distance keywords, search Search Performance for keyword footprints like “how to” or “why” or any sort of broad keyword.

 Take that keyword footprint and use it to focus your keyword research elsewhere.
 For example, if I know that I do especially well with “how to” posts – then I can use that to narrow my research on Ahrefs, Reddit, Pinterest, Wikipedia, Google Correlate, Quora, Slideshare or any other content idea source.

 On the same thread as successful keyword footprints – it also pays to look at successful page types.
 Narrow your pages by some sort of footprint and look for commonalities.